Application Model Basics

 Application Model Overview

-When you run a WinForms, ASP.NET or Mobile application, the Application Model is used to create UI elements.
+When you run a WinForms, ASP.NET, or Blazor application, the Application Model is used to create UI elements.
 For instance, when the framework creates a grid editor that displays a list of Contact objects, information for each column's visibility, location, caption and other settings is taken from the Application Model.
 The Application Model provides details on business classes, Controllers, Actions, Property Editors and other elements that provide or influence application functionality.

 The Application Model information is generally represented by a tree.
 Tree nodes normally have a set of properties that actually specify the Application Model data.
 By default, the Application Model is organized in the following way: the root node (Application) and several child nodes (ActionDesign, BOModel, CreatableItems, ImageSources, NavigationItems, ViewItems, Views, etc.).